Ebiyaa/The-Delegated-Self/README.md

-# Continuum + Scan — Integrated Build Guide
+# Delegated Self Build Guide

-An installation where a visitor scans a printed Soul Document, confirms presence with two body-heat pads, chooses how much authority to delegate to a "Custodian," watches that choice play out, and gets 30 seconds to intervene before the consequence lands.
+An installation where a visitor scans a printed Soul Document, confirms presence with two body-heat pads, chooses how much authority to delegate to a "Custodian," watches that choice play out, and gets 10 seconds to intervene before the consequence lands.

 ## The interaction, end to end